kcl-lang/kcl-lang.io/blog/2022-09-15-declarative-config-overview/index.md

 Fig. 7: Validation of structured data in KCL.

-Based on this, KCL provides the corresponding [Validation Tool](https://kcl-lang.io/docs/tools/cli/kcl/vet) to validate JSON/YAML data directly.In addition, based on this capability, we can build a K-V validation visualization product as shown in Fig. 8.
+Based on this, KCL provides the corresponding [Validation Tool](https://kcl-lang.io/docs/tools/cli/kcl/vet) to validate JSON/YAML data directly.
+In addition, based on this capability, we can build a K-V validation visualization product as shown in Fig. 8.

 ![](/img/blog/2022-09-15-declarative-config-overview/08-kcl-validation-ui.png)